How to Set Up Your Blog for Success

 At first, you may only use this information to compare the success of your posts.
 As your blog matures, you can adjust the settings to accommodate campaigns or to track your progress toward specific goals.

 Quality writing is core to every blogging effort, but don’t let your hard work go to waste.
-Design your website and blog page to provide an optimal reader experience and set up complementary social profiles so you can amplify your message.
-Then track your results by enabling an analytics tool.
+Design your website and set up your blog page to provide an optimal reader experience.
+Then create complementary social profiles so you can amplify your message and track your results by enabling an analytics tool.
 Investing in your communication channels is a worthwhile effort that will give your blog the best chance of success.